About this PGY2 Pharmacy Residency Program

 Description

 The critical care pharmacy residency program at the University of Utah Health offers a specialized training experience in which residents are fully integrated into interdisciplinary teams that include physicians, advanced practice clinicians, nurses, respiratory therapists, physical therapists, dietary specialists, social workers, and case management.
 The hospital is a Level I Trauma Center, an accredited center for Stroke, ECMO, and PAH, and home of the Intermountain Burn Center.
 As a major referral site for the Intermountain West, high acuity patients are transferred for specialized care from several surrounding states (Idaho, Wyoming, Nevada, Montana, Colorado, and New Mexico).
-This residency will enhance professionalism and to develop the knowledge and skills needed to provide comprehensive medication management to diverse critically ill patients.
+This residency will enhance professionalism and help to develop the knowledge and skills needed to provide comprehensive medication management to diverse critically ill patients.
 Residents will also enhance their leadership skills and practice management in a critical care environment.
 Upon completion of the residency, residents will be equipped to practice in a variety of acute care settings.
 The program is accredited by ASHP.

 Purpose